Klbgr/EzStudies-Flutter/README.md

 You can either download the files in the [Releases](https://github.com/Klbgr/EzStudies-Flutter/releases) section, or use the [online installer](https://ezstudies.alwaysdata.net/install).

 The Web version is available at [this address](https://ezstudies.alwaysdata.net/).

+### iOS

+There will be no release for iOS because Apple does not allow installing apps for free.
+You can however compile the application yourself for your iPhone if you have a recent Mac and host the Web API yourself (required to make the application work).

 ## API